ayasrah/mahaam/mahaam-docs/docs/index.md

 ### Purpose

-Mahaam is a proof of concept for different technologies and architectures.
-Unlike typical shallow ToDo apps, it goes deeper by implementing real-world functionalities and being deployed to production.
+I started Mahaam as a proof of concept for different technologies and architectures.
+I wanted it to go deeper than the typical shallow ToDo apps, that's why I added real-world functionalites and pushed it to production to complete the cycle.

 ### Source Code

-Currently, Mahaam is implemented in five languages: **`C#, Java, Go, TypeScript, and Python`** with exact functionality, all expose exact API endpoints and all connected to same database schema.
+Currently, Mahaam is implemented in five languages: `C#, Java, Go, TypeScript, and Python` with exact functionality, all expose exact API endpoints and all connected to same database schema.

 ### Philosophy